OpenRTX/openrtx.github.io/compiling.md

-west init -m https://github.com/OpenRTX/OpenRTX west update source zephyr/zephyr-env.sh # You need to execute this for every new shell
+west init -m https://github.com/OpenRTX/OpenRTX west update source zephyr/zephyr-env.sh # You need to execute this for every new shell cd OpenRTX # This is from where we will build the firmware
 ```

 To compile the firmware, run the following command from the OpenRTX root folder: